iNMR icon

 removing some labels

-Set the threshold so high that all the peaks are lower and select the region with the picker tool.
+Set the threshold so high that all your peaks are lower and select the region with the picker tool.
 You can set the threshold and select a region with a single operation (click and move the mouse).

 removing all the labels